Apply to Become a Homeowner

 Step 4: Application

 You will be asked to download and complete the application.
 The next step is to call our office at 574-533-6109 and schedule a meeting with our Family Services team.
-Our team will accept applications beginning Friday, September 1 at noon, through 12 noon on Friday, September 22..
+Our team will accept applications beginning Wednesday, April 3rd, at 12 noon and closing on Friday, April 26th, at noon.
 You must have an appointment to turn in your application.

 You will need to bring copies of the following to your appointment: